poooi/plugin-battle-detail/docs/packet-standard.md

 ## Necessary data

-You MUST copy values of these keys from API if exist.
+The following keys MUST be copied, if present in the API.

     api_ship_ke
     api_nowhps